omarelsadanyy/Task_4/README.md

 Install Dart (guide).

-Save the program as grocery_tax_calculator.dart.
+Save the program as Calculate_Grocery.dart.

-Run it in the terminal: dart grocery_tax_calculator.dart
+Run it in the terminal: dart Calculate_Grocery.dart